Bloody Bloody Andrew Jackson: Synopsis

 Jackson organizes a militia to drive Indian nations out of the Southeast ("Ten Little Indians").
 In the aftermath of a battle, he adopts a young Native American child called Lyncoya.
 John Quincy Adams, Henry Clay, John Calhoun, and Martin Van Buren are introduced as they express their concern over Jackson's unauthorized territorial expansion.
 Jackson rebuffs their pleas, explaining how he has driven out the French and the Spanish, while acquiring more land than Thomas Jefferson.

 The Battle of New Orleans transforms Jackson into a national hero.
 He becomes Governor of Florida and decides to run for United States President in 1824.
 Although he receives the most popular and Electoral votes, he does not have a majority, leading to a loss in the subsequent contingent election in the House of Representatives. ("The Corrupt Bargain").
 Jackson spends the four years after the election at his home, The Hermitage.
 He returns from political exile and forms the Democratic Party.
 During the presidential election of 1828, Andrew Jackson becomes a surprise candidate and mocks the others for not being able to handle the pressure of politics ("Rock Star").
 However, his campaign is grueling both publicly and personally to Jackson and his family.
 Rachel dislikes not having a private life, feels as though she has been making more compromises in their relationship than he has, and questions Andrew's devotion to her versus the American People ("The Great Compromise").

-Days before the election, a Senate panel led by Clay investigates Jackson's past wrongdoings and slings accusation, including accusing Rachel of bigamy.
+Days before the election, a Senate panel led by Clay investigates Jackson's past wrongdoings and slings accusations, including accusing Rachel of bigamy.
 Jackson wins the election despite this and becomes the 7th President of the United States.
 However, the accusation of his rivals, along with the stress of the election, leads to Rachel dying of grief.
 He vows to use both his presidency and his wife's death as a mandate to "take this country back" ("Public Life").